- Intended Audience: Pharmacists in all practice settings (this CPE is required by the Florida Board of Pharmacy for pharmacist license renewal).

 - Review corresponding responsibility tools available to pharmacists that help detect prescriptions not based on a legitimate purpose

 The following speakers, reviewers, and planning committee members have disclosed that he/she has no relevant financial disclosures.
 No one else in a position to control content has any financial relationships to disclose.

 Clinical Associate Professor/ Assistant Campus Director

 College of Pharmacy, University of Florida

-Read the monograph and receive 70% or higher on the post-test, and submit a course evaluation.
+Read the monograph in its entirety, receive 70% or higher on the post-test, and submit a course evaluation.

 - The University of Florida College of Pharmacy will report CPE credit to CPE Monitor and CE Broker when applicable.
 If you would like a paper statement of credit, you may print it from your NABP e-profile.